Survival Analysis via Ordinary Differential Equations: Maximum Likelihood Estimation

 where $\Lambda_{i}(t;\beta, \gamma, \boldsymbol{\eta}, g)$ denotes the solution of ODE (\ref{model: ltm + cox}) parameterized by $(\beta, \gamma, \boldsymbol{\eta}, g)$ given covariates $X=X_i$ and $Z=Z_i$.
 The log-likelihood function (\ref{obj}) includes both finite-dimensional parameter $\beta$ and infinite-dimensional parameters $\gamma, \boldsymbol{\eta}, g$.

 We propose a sieve MLE that maximizes the log-likelihood over a sequence of finite-dimensional parameter spaces that are dense in the original parameter space as the sample size increases.
 The sieve space can be chosen as linear spans of many types of basis functions with desired properties \citep{Chen_2007}.
 In particular, we construct the sieve space using polynomial splines due to their capacity in approximating complex functions and the simplicity of their construction.
-Under suitable smoothness conditions, the true functions $\gamma_0(\cdot)$, $\boldsymbol{\eta}_0(\cdot)$, and $g_0(\cdot)$ can be well approximated by some functions in the space of polynomial splines as defined in \citet[page 108, Definition 4.1]{schumaker_2007}.
-And there exists a group of spline bases such that functions in the space of polynomial splines can be written as linear combinations of the spline bases \citep[page 117, Corollary~4.10]{schumaker_2007}.
+Under suitable smoothness conditions, $\gamma_0(\cdot)$, $\boldsymbol{\eta}_0(\cdot)$, and $g_0(\cdot)$, the true parameters associated with the data generating distribution, can be well approximated by some functions in the space of polynomial splines as defined in \citet[page 108, Definition 4.1]{schumaker_2007}.
+Further, there exists a group of spline bases such that functions in the space of polynomial splines can be written as linear combinations of the spline bases \citep[page 117, Corollary~4.10]{schumaker_2007}.
 Different groups of spline bases may be used for the estimation of different parameters $(\gamma, \boldsymbol{\eta})$ and $g$ because of their different domains.